What is Bovine Collagen and its Benefits?

 What are the main Benefits of Bovine vs Marine Collagen

-How much Colagen Should I take?
+How much Collagen Should I take?

 Why choose Kinetica Collagen?